yellowflashninja/adventure-in-c/README.md

-# c
+# adventure in c

-adventures of c -> random c projects
+random c projects to learn the language